ironsmile/euterpe/README.md

   "album": "Battlefield Vietnam"
   "artist": "Jefferson Airplane",
   "album_id": 2,
-  "duration": 1953000,
+  "duration": 1953000, // In milliseconds.
-  "track_count": 12,
+  "track_count": 12, // Number of tracks (songs) which this album has.
-  "plays": 23123429193,
-  "favourite": 1614834066,
-  "last_played": 1714834066
+  "plays": 2312, // Number of times a song from the album has been played.
+  "favourite": 1614834066, // Unix timestamp in seconds.
+When it was added to favourites.
+  "last_played": 1714834066, // Unix timestamp in seconds.
+  "rating": 5 // User rating in [1-5] range.
 }
 ```

-`last_played` (optional) is a Unix timestamp at which a song from this album was last played.
-And `favourite` (optional) is Unix timestamp too and it shows when this album was added to the list of favourite albums. `plays` (optional) is a the number of times a song from this album has been listened to.
+The following fields are optional and may not be set:

+* `favourite`
+* `last_played`
+* `rating`

+Missing fields mean that the album hasn't been given rating, added to favourites or
+no tracks from it have ever been played.

 **by=song**